W7k-J/W7k-J.github.io/about.md

 Programming
 [UAV](https://w7k.pl/uav/)
 [VR](https://w7k.pl/vr/)
-+
+and many more

-Bear in mind that everything here is under construction and probably will as long as I am alive ;)
+Bear in mind that everything here is under construction and probably will be as long as I am alive ;)

 Don't hesitate to contact me if you need any help - especially with something cool!